underport/underport/README.md

 <br />

 #### 🔭 Things I am currently working on:
-- :rocket: Master on JavaScript
+- :rocket: Re Master on AngularJS & API Services
 - 🌱 Add an English documentation and restructure some projects I already did for my resume
 - Taking online courses about Data Science and Machine Learning (with python)
 - My personal [webpage](https://www.linkedin.com/in/ricardo-castillo-under/)